History of Ohio Wesleyan University: Depression years

 During the 1920s the chapel service was dropped and sororities came into being.
 Edgar Hall came into use and Selby Stadium was built.
 Austin Manor and Perkins Observatory was constructed and Stuyvesant Hall was planned.

-The 1930s were marked by the effects of The Great Depression years.
+The 1930s were marked by the effects of the Great Depression years.
 Even before 1929 there had been a shrinkage of enrollment, alumni donations decreased, and faculty size remained the same resulting in the Soper (1928–1938) and Burgstahler's (1939–1947) administration battling mainly financial problems of survival.
 During the early 1930s the university administration undertook curriculum adjustments.
 Greek and Latin seemed to decline in popularity, business administration and economics continued to remain attractive, with the social sciences, English, pre-medicine and history among the largest enrollments at the school.
 The registrar in these years stated that these years saw a student "increase from eastern states and from Ohio cities, the number of foreign students and the fact that about seven hundred of our students contemplated some form of further educational work".
 By the 1930s, the number of Methodist students had appreciably declined to a minority among the student body.

 Today

 The Conrades-Wetherell Science Center opened in 2004 to provide 52000 sqft of additional space for the science departments.
 An athletic fundraising campaign began in 2005.

-Between 1996-2001 fiscal years, Ohio Wesleyan increased its expenditures per student by 23%, while the average increase over the same period for top tier liberal arts colleges was 17%.
+Between 1996 and 2001 fiscal years, Ohio Wesleyan increased its expenditures per student by 23%, while the average increase over the same period for top tier liberal arts colleges was 17%.
 Economist Robert Lenke argued that this increase in spending per student contributed to an increase in the school's PhD creation rate, a rate that captures the number of students that obtained baccalaureates at Ohio Wesleyan and eventually earned a doctorate at another institution.
 During the same time period, the PhD creation rate for Ohio Wesleyan graduates increased from 3.8 to 5.3.
 Biological science and Social science graduates of the college receive doctorates at disproportionately higher rates than graduates in other academic fields.

 Both academic and athletic achievements have marked Ohio Wesleyan's recent history.
 In mathematics, OWU's team has finished first five out of the last ten years at the Ohio Five mathematics contest.
 In the athletics world, the Battling Bishops have captured four NCAA Division III national championships in soccer and basketball in the last two decades.

 Today, OWU maintains a loose, mainly historic, affiliation with the United Methodist Church.